-An integral part of West Virginia Medicaid's implementation plan is the routing of the provider's FCBC results through WV Clearance for Access Registry and Employment Screening (WV CARES), the state's program that is part of the National Background Check Program (NBCP).
+An integral part of West Virginia Medicaid's implementation plan is the routing of the provider's FCBC results through the West Virginia Clearance for Access Registry and Employment Screening (WV CARES), the state's program that is part of the National Background Check Program (NBCP).
 WV CARES will view the FCBC results via an interface with the state's criminal investigation bureau's data repository.
-All aspects of the WV CARES process meet federal Criminal Justice Information Services standards.
+All aspects of the WV CARES process meet federal criminal justice information services standards.
 WV CARES will determine the provider's FCBC status (passed or failed) based upon rules promulgated for this purpose and transmit that determination to Molina for recording in the provider's file.